opskepp/Launcher/README.md

 ## License
 This is licensed under the Creative Commons Attribution-NonCommerical 4.0 International License.
 To view this full license, check https://creativecommons.org/licenses/by-nc/4.0/legalcode

+## Bruh do I Have permmisons to skid this???